javier-sy/MusaLCEClientForAtom/README.md

 Keystrokes inside Atom:

 * *Ctrl-Alt-M:* opens the Musa-DSL REPL Status panel.
 This panel shows the responses from the server when it evals the commands sent from the Atom client.
+The response includes the inmediate response and the future responses for the commands that develop in time.

-* *Ctrl-Alt-Return:* sends current selection or current line (if nothing is selected) to Musa-DSL REPL server.
+* *Ctrl-Alt-Return:* sends current selection or current line (if nothing is selected) as a command to Musa-DSL REPL server.
 The response is shown in Musa-DSL REPL Status panel.